 COVID-19 continues to have an unprecedented impact on the national economy.
 While the vast majority of pandemic-related coverage has focused on dense urban areas, smaller towns across the country have also felt deep health and economic shocks.
 Each month in our Employment Impact Update, we share key findings, trends, detailed maps and analysis based on BLS monthly employment data to help you understand what’s happening to rural economies.

 Below are our key findings from the August data, released on September 30, 2020.
-You can also explore our employment impact map in full here.

 - Non-metro areas gained 344,468 jobs from July to August, increasing the non-metro employment 1.8% from the previous month.
 Overall, non-metro employment is still down 3.4% compared to February 2020.